-NO.

-VENDOR NO.
+NO VENDOR NO

-THIS AGREEMENT is made and entered into this Add day of Add day of Add, 2008, by and among the ALBUQUERQUE METROPOLITAN ARROYO FLOOD CONTROL AUTHORITY, a political subdivision of the State of New Mexico ("AMAFCA"), and the CITY OF ALBUQUERQUE, a municipal corporation ("CITY") individually referred to as "PARTY" and collectively referred to as the "PARTIES."
+THIS AGREEMENT is made and entered into this day of day of

-1. WHEREAS, AMAFCA, and the CITY have coordinated construction of flood control improvements that connect to flood control facilities within each PARTY's rights of way; and

-2. WHEREAS, the CITY, and AMAFCA required to maintain the hydraulic performance of said flood control facilities as they are recognized by the Department of Homeland Security Federal Emergency Management Agency as providing 100-year flood protection; and

-3. WHEREAS, it is in the public interest to minimize traffic impacts to the traveling public by having all traffic control, detours and traffic lane closures under the control of a single agency, during routine maintenance and or emergency work on flood control facilities; and

-4. WHEREAS, the execution of the hereinafter described services is necessary for AMAFCA, and the CITY to accomplish their mission of providing flood control for the greater Albuquerque area.
+- 1. WHEREAS, AMAFCA, and the CITY have coordinated construction of flood control improvements that connect to flood control facilities within each PARTY's rights of way; and - 2.
+WHEREAS, the CITY, and AMAFCA required to maintain the hydraulic performance of said flood control facilities as they are recognized by the Department of Homeland Security Federal Emergency Management Agency as providing 100-year flood protection; and - 3.
+WHEREAS, it is in the public interest to minimize traffic impacts to the traveling public by having all traffic control, detours and traffic lane closures under the control of a single agency, during routine maintenance and or emergency work on flood control facilities; and - 4.
+WHEREAS, the execution of the hereinafter described services is necessary for AMAFCA, and the CITY to accomplish their mission of providing flood control for the greater Albuquerque area.